When you search for ‘passive income ideas‘ online, you’re bombarded with endless listicles promising quick and easy riches, like:

 In dropshipping, your success often hinges more on your marketing savvy than your product selection.
 It’s less about being a retailer and more about being a skilled digital marketer who happens to sell products.

-After spending four years experimenting with various ‘passive’ income strategies, one thing has become clear to me – truly passive income is extremely rare.
+After spending four years experimenting with various ‘passive’ income strategies, one thing has become clear to me – true passive income is extremely rare.

 Before pursuing any of these ideas, I’d advise you to carefully analyze your personal situation.